-The definition of disability given in the Executive Order states "An adult with a disability is a person with a physical or mental impairment that substantially limits at least one major life activity."
+The definition of disability given in the Executive Order (which the ERMM Work Group was essentially required to follow) states "An adult with a disability is a person with a physical or mental impairment that substantially limits at least one major life activity."
 As noted above, this definition is the first prong of the ADA definition.
 It embraces the view that disability is a function of the interaction between an individual with an impairment and his/her environment.